 - 1. Market preparations of various dosage forms of Ayurvedic, Unani, Siddha, Homeopathic (Classical and Proprietary), indications, and their labelling requirements - 2.
-Market preparations of various herbal cosmetics, indications, and their labelling requirements
+Market preparations of various herbal formulations and herbal cosmetics, indications, and their labelling requirements - 3.
+Herb-Drug interactions documented in the literature and their clinical significances

 The students shall be taken in groups to a medicinal garden to witness and understand the nature of various medicinal plants discussed in theory and practical courses.
 Additionally, they shall be taken in groups to the pharmacies of traditional systems of medicines to understand the availability of various dosage forms and their labelling requirements.
-Individual reports from each student on their learning experience from the filed visit shall be submitted.
+Individual reports from each student on their learning experience from the field visit shall be submitted.